Showing posts with label principle of sufficient reason. Show all posts

 The human mind is naturally a ratio quaerens; it is a being drawn toward the intelligible.
 It seeks not only facts but their sufficient reasons, not only order but the ground of order.
 Leibniz gave this drive formal expression in the principium rationis sufficientis: nothing exists without a reason why it is so and not otherwise.

 Kant sought to delimit this movement within the bounds of possible experience, identifying the desire for total explanation with the transcendental illusion of reason.
 But theology reinterprets this “illusion” as the trace of the Spirit, the sign that finite reason is oriented by nature toward the infinite.
 Gödel showed that no consistent system can prove its own completeness.
-So it is also true that the finite intellect cannot rest in its own light but must open itself to the greater light in which all truths cohere.
+Gödel does not reveal the infinite itself, of course, but he reveals the impossibility of closure within finitude.
+Theology names what logic can only leave open: the finite intellect cannot rest in its own light but must open itself to the greater light in which all truths cohere.

 Therefore, the unending search of reason is not futility but vocation; it is a created participation in the Spirit of understanding.
 The Spirit is the lumen superius that draws thought beyond itself toward the fullness of intelligibility: the Infinite in which the true and the real coincide.